I have often wondered just how much or how little of the author’s personality and experiences end up in a fictional character.

 Have they been dumped, or divorced,

 Have they travelled to dangerous places, or got locked up in a foreign jail?

 We research, read, and I guess experience some or all of the above on the way to getting the book written, but it’s perhaps an interesting fundamental question.

-Or it can be a question, out of right field, in an interview; “Who are you?”
+Or it can be a question, out of left field, in an interview; “Who are you?”

 My initial reaction was to say, “I’m a writer.”
 But that wasn’t the answer the interviewer is looking for.

-Perhaps if she had asked, “Who are you when you are writing your stories?” it would make more sense.
+Perhaps if she had asked, “Who are you when you’re writing your latest story?” it would make more sense.

-Am I some fictional character made up from a lot of other people?
+Am I some fictional character an amalgam of a lot of other people?